-The pandemic has forced us to find a more accessible way to offering Marriage & Relationship Counseling.
-We are currently offering all appointments as virtual or phone appointments.
+The pandemic forced us to find a more accessible way to offer Marriage & Relationship Counseling.
+We currently offer all appointments as virtual or phone appointments.
 Give me a call today and learn a little more about how virtual appointments can not only benefit your marriage but your busy life as well.

 We all begin marriage with hearts full of love and dreams for the future.
 But time, and just doing life can gradually wear down those feelings until the love and marriage we dreamed of seem almost unreachable.
 Children come and then go, careers are built, life is lived, and the distance grows.
 We can feel disconnected from our spouse, distant; loved – yet longing for love.